 35: Overseas Taiwanese Community in the UK

-The 803rd Lord Mayor Show marks the second year of participation by the Overseas Taiwanese communities.
+The 803rd Lord Mayor Show marks the second year of participation by the Overseas Taiwanese community.
 The float is supported by Taipei Representative Office, the two Taiwanese National Airline carriers (EVA Airlines and China Airlines), OursTravel the best Taiwanese travel agent in the UK, Taiwan Trade Centre and other Taiwanese businesses in the UK.Taiwan is known as “Formosa” the beautiful island; it is located

 37: Mill Hill School CCF Corps of Drums